5top1t/Canden/README.md

 In the example, we create a calendar from the team USA basketball schedule <https://www.usab.com/teams/5x5-mens-world-cup/schedules>.

-❌ : represents failed attempts feel free to skip over these sections ✅: represents the approach used in code
+❌ : represents potential issues
+✅: represents the approach used in code